Valentine's Day: History

 Numerous early Christian martyrs were named Valentine.
 The Valentines honored on February 14 are Valentine of Rome (Valentinus presb. m.
 Romae) and Valentine of Terni (Valentinus ep.
 Interamnensis m.
 Romae).
-Valentine of Rome was a priest in Rome who was martyred in 269 and was added to the calendar of saints by Pope Gelasius I in 496 and was buried on the Via Flaminia.
-The relics of St. Valentine were kept in the Church and Catacombs of San Valentino in Rome, which "remained an important pilgrim site throughout the Middle Ages until the relics of St. Valentine were transferred to the church of Santa Prassede during the pontificate of Nicholas IV [1288 - 1292]".
+Valentine of Rome was a priest in Rome who was martyred in 269 and was buried on the Via Flaminia.
+The relics of Saint Valentine were kept in the Church and Catacombs of San Valentino in Rome, which "remained an important pilgrim site throughout the Middle Ages until the relics of Saint Valentine were transferred to the church of Santa Prassede during the pontificate of Nicholas IV [1288–1292]".
 The flower-crowned skull of Saint Valentine is exhibited in the Basilica of Santa Maria in Cosmedin, Rome.
 Other relics are found at Whitefriar Street Carmelite Church in Dublin, Ireland.

 Valentine of Terni became bishop of Interamna (now Terni, in central Italy) and is said to have been martyred during the persecution under Emperor Aurelian in 273.
 He is buried on the Via Flaminia, but in a different location from Valentine of Rome.
 His relics are at the Basilica of Saint Valentine in Terni (Basilica di San Valentino).
 Professor Jack B. Oruch of the University of Kansas notes that "abstracts of the acts of the two saints were in nearly every church and monastery of Europe."
 A relic claimed to be Saint Valentine of Terni's head was preserved in the abbey of New Minster, Winchester, and venerated.